 If this line of “thinking” is good for photography, written in a world-class publication, then it must be good and it must apply to other venues of art.
-Why stop there, everybody with their mobile phones are making movies, so cinema is out.
+Why stop there, everybody with their mobile phones is making movies, so the cinema is out.
 Even the kids are making silly putty sculptures, there goes sculpture.
-Nonsense of course but fun to think about.
+This is, of course, nonsense, but fun to think about.

 Then I decided to offer several photographs for sale at a bargain price of $6.50 (no additional zeros).
-Unlike the “Phantom” I guarantee the uniqueness of each photograph, they were taken from a commercial flight plane window somewhere over the USA, using an infrared camera.
-Since weather conditions, flight paths, the presence of infrared cameras on board, interest to photograph during the flight are the determinants of the photographs you see I doubt very much you will find anything resembling these photographs.
-Furthermore, they convey my vision, my tools, my “technology”, my processing, so the result are the unique photographs you see below.
-Each is priced at $6.50 just to make a point, one-millionth of the price and a better value to boot!
-Now, this is a spoof and I do not expect you to buy them, but in terms of uniqueness and photographic qualities they surpass the $6.5 million Phantom by 30,000 feet!
-You can Google them, image search them, you will not find anything like them elsewhere.
-Here is a link for an image search.
-What a bargain! if you want to offer me $6.5 million for all four, I will be grateful and find a law firm to represent me and talk to the law firm representing you; we will all have fun reading the news in the papers.
+Unlike Peter Lik’s Phantom, I guarantee the uniqueness of each photograph.
+They were taken from a commercial flight plane window somewhere over the USA, using an infrared camera.
+Since weather conditions, flight paths, the presence of infrared cameras on board, and interest to photograph during the flight are the determinants of the photographs you see, I doubt very much you will find anything resembling these photographs.